emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

   style={{ height:400 }}
 />

-### Wildcard support

-A wildcard filter lets you find various value forms based on a partial match.
-You can also use character matching with an asterisk `*`.

-This is especially useful if a term has multiple spellings or you're unsure of the exact value.

-For example, if you have two devices named `Phase modem` and `My iPhone`, filtering for `ph` or `ph*e` shows both devices in the results.
-Another example is filtering names using `organi*ation` shows all results regardless of whether the device name uses American (organization) or British (organisation) spelling.

 ## Search devices

 The **Connected Devices** search bar is next to the **Add device** button.
 It's visible on both the **Extensive** and **Plain** table view.

+To search your devices, type a value in the text field, then press the `Enter` key.
+To reset, click the corresponding **X**.

 <img
   src={require('./assets/portal-connected-devices-search.png').default}
   alt=""
 />

-To search your devices, type a value in the text field, then press the `Enter` key.
-To reset, click the corresponding **X**.

-The search is case insensitive.
-For example, `GPS Tracker` and `gps tracker` would produce the same results.

-You can also combine search values with [filters](#filter-devices).
-Unlike filters, search results aren't saved in the URL.

 :::info
 All the [Available filter properties](#available-filters) are searchable except **Status**, **Coverage policy**, and **Service policy**.
 :::

+Unlike [filters](#filter-devices), where the results are focused on one property, the search simultaneously looks for matches across multiple properties.
+For example, if you enter the number `2`, the search results would show any device with `2` in its name (like `WalkieTalkie 2.0`), any assigned tags, or one or more of its numeric values (**ICCID**, **EID**, etc.).

+The search is case insensitive, meaning `GPS Tracker` and `gps tracker` would produce the same results.
+You can also combine the search with filters, but searched values aren't saved in the URL.

 :::caution
 Wildcards using an asterisk `*` aren't supported in the search bar.